strimzi/proposals/058-kraft-upgrades-and-downgrades.md

 ### KRaft upgrades according to Apache Kafka

-Apache Kafka [KRaft upgrade procedure](https://kafka.apache.org/documentation/#upgrade_350_kraft) consists of 2 different steps:
+The Apache Kafka [KRaft upgrade procedure](https://kafka.apache.org/documentation/#upgrade_350_kraft) consists of 2 different steps:
 1. Roll out the new Kafka version and verify everything is working fine.
 2. Update the `metadata.version` using the `kafka-reafutres.sh` command line tool (or using the Kafka Admin API).
    Unlike updating the `inter.broker.protocol.version`, updating the `metadata.version` does not require a rolling update of all Kafka nodes.